Endgame (2021 film)

-Endgame is a 2021 Chinese-Hong Kong action black comedy film co-written and directed by Rao Xiaozhi, produced by and starring Andy Lau.
+Endgame is a 2021 action black comedy film co-written and directed by Rao Xiaozhi, produced by and starring Andy Lau.
 Lau stars as a world-class hitman who swaps identity with an unfortunate actor (Xiao Yang).
-The film is a remake of the 2012 Japanese film Key of Life.
+A Chinese-Hong Kong co-production, the film is a remake of the 2012 Japanese film Key of Life.
 Production for the film began on 24 October 2019 and ended on 7 January 2020.
 The film was released on 12 February 2021, the first day of the Chinese New Year holidays.